radixdlt/radixdlt-js/README.md

 ## Usage examples

-In this section we'll demonstrate a few implementation examples to execute basic tasks with our JavaScript library.
+In this section we demonstrate a few implementation examples to execute basic tasks with our JavaScript library.

 ### Initializing a Universe
-Before we can do anything, we need to initialize the library with a Universe configuration.
-There are different Universes available, such as _ALPHANET_, _HIGHGARDEN_ and _WINTERFELL_.
-Typically, for development purposes, we would want to use **ALPHANET**.
+To run any example, first we need to initialize the library with a Universe configuration.
+There are different Universes available, such as _ALPHANET_, _HIGHGARDEN_ and _SUNSTONE_.
+Typically, for development purposes we use **ALPHANET**.

+To bootstrap to the test network we just have to call:

 ```javascript
     radixUniverse.bootstrap(RadixUniverse.ALPHANET)